 This fermented soy product from Indonesia provides 15g of protein and 754 mg lysine per ½ cup serving.
 Compared to tofu which is made from soybean extract, tempeh keeps all the fiber of the original soybean during fermentation.
 This is especially good for your digestive tract.
 Similar to tofu you can add tempeh with its nutty flavor to a lot of different meals.

 Oatmeal is my favorite breakfast.
 A 2/3 cup serving of oats already provides 17 g of protein and 721 mg of lysine.
 This is the amount I use for my daily oatmeal which provides 1,200 mg of lysine in total.
-You can check out the recipe my plant-based breakfast post.
+If you need recipe ideas, you can check out my High-Protein Overnight Oat recipe.
 Oats are also rich in vitamin B1, magnesium, iron, and zinc.

 Similar to tempeh soybeans have a high lysine content.
-With 665 mg of lysine per ½ cup serving and 11 g of protein, they are an excellent source.
+With 665 mg of lysine per ½ cup of cooked soybeans and 11 g of protein, they are an excellent source.
 They also provide good amounts of calcium, iron, and magnesium.
 You can add these to salads, or combine them with rice, noodles or quinoa.

 Chickpeas are so good.
 No matter if you eat them as hummus, falafel or in a curry.
-Just a ½ cup serving contains 486 mg of lysine and around 7 g of protein.
+Just a ½ cup of cooked chickpeas contains 486 mg of lysine and around 7 g of protein.
 All in all, they are the perfect package of protein, vitamins, and minerals.

 8. Pumpkin seeds